statgen/locuszoom/README.md

 #### Use a Predefined Layout

-The core LocusZoom library comes equipped with several predefined layouts, organized by type ("plot", "panel", "data_layer", and "dashboard").
+The core LocusZoom library comes equipped with several predefined layouts, organized by type ("plot", "panel", "data_layer", and "toolbar").
 You can see what layouts are predefined by reading the contents of `assets/js/app/Layouts.js` or in the browser by entering `LocusZoom.Layouts.list()` (or to list one specific type:
 `LocusZoom.Layouts.list(type)`).